Marcell Ozuna Player Props: Braves vs. Cardinals

 Cardinals Pitching Rankings (2022)

-- Cardinals pitchers combined to surrender 146 home runs (0.9 per game), the third-fewest in the big leagues.
+- Cardinals pitchers combined to give up 146 home runs (0.9 per game), the third-fewest in the big leagues.

-- Matz will make his first start of the season for the Cardinals.
+- The Cardinals will send Mikolas (0-0) to the mound to make his second start of the season.

-- The 31-year-old southpaw last appeared Monday, Oct.
-3 against the Pittsburgh Pirates, when he came on in relief and went one scoreless inning.
+- His most recent time out was on Thursday against the Toronto Blue Jays, when the righty tossed 3 1/3 innings, surrendering five earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.